fundamentalsofdocker/labs/README.md

 The software requirements are as follows:

 * Mac OS-X 10.x or Windows 10 (preferably professional edition)
-* Docker for Windows or Docker for Mac
+* Docker for Desktop for Windows or Mac
 * Docker Toolbox for older Windows versions
 * Modern browser such as Chrome, Safari, Firefox, etc.
 * Access to Powershell console on Windows or Terminal on Mac